Ilkeston Grammar School: County secondary school

 The outbreak of the First World War just two months later meant the loss of several male staff, so that by 1918 there was only one other male teacher apart from the headmaster.
 A change of head in 1919 brought a change in discipline; before this, corporal punishment had not been used but the new headmaster, Samuel R. Wood, introduced caning with vigour.
 He is remembered as 'a stern headmaster of little humour' but the school's record of academic achievement greatly improved.

 The grammar school years

-After the 1944 Education Act the county secondary became Ilkeston Grammar School in that year and Mr Wood retired in 1946.
+After the Education Act 1944 the county secondary became Ilkeston Grammar School in that year and Mr Wood retired in 1946.
 By 1947 there were 422 pupils, still strictly segregated with their separate playgrounds and separate boys' and girls' school entrances on Scarborough Avenue.
 Trespassing into the 'other' playground was usually punished with a caning.

 In 1955, the school bought 'West Knoll', a builder's house adjoining the school at the end of Scarborough Avenue, which provided office and teaching space along with some useful grounds.